Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

-If you look at the obesity of American’s chart, you may notice that the % of “overweight” people is trending downwards.
+If you look at the obesity of Americans chart, you may notice that the % of “overweight” men is trending downwards.
 Why?
 Because more and more people are transitioning from “overweight” to “obese” and “extremely obese”.

 Not only is the standard American’s diet making them fat… it’s making them sick across a number of diseases.
 Heart disease, diabetes, cancer, etc. is all on the rise in tandem with obesity.
 However, in as much as we are concerned with alcohol and liver-related health, let’s look at its impact on liver disease.

-As we have explained in another article, all chronic liver disease starts with liver fat.
-In other words, if you’re looking to avoid liver disease, you should work to reduce liver fat as your primary concern.
+As we have explained in another article, many forms of chronic liver disease start with an accumulation of liver fat.
+In other words, if you’re looking to avoid liver disease, you should work to reduce liver fat as a primary concern.

 One thing is very clear.
 The Standard American Diet (or Western Diet) has failed us in regards to liver health.